anirudhsatish22/cs124/docs/design.md

 ### 2. Dropdown by Input Field:

-When there is nothing in the input field, the dropdown button remains greyed out
+#### When there is nothing in the input field, the dropdown button remains greyed out
 <img src='Screenshots/InputPriorityAdding.png' width=50%/>

-While typing, the button becomes orange to indicate that it can be used.
+#### While typing, the button becomes orange to indicate that it can be used.
 <img src='Screenshots/InputPriorityAdding.png' width=50%/>

-Clicking on the button gives the following dropdown.
+#### Clicking on the button gives the following dropdown.
 <img src='Screenshots/InputPriorityInter.png' width=50%/>

-After selecting the priority, and enter/item is added.
-Then, the item is added, and the next priority remains the same This allows users to enter multiple items in quick successing with the same priority.
+#### After selecting the priority, and enter/item is added.
+Then, the item is added, and the next priority remains the same.
+This allows users to enter multiple items in quick succession with the same priority.

 <img src='Screenshots/InputPriorityEnd.png' width=50%/>

 ### 3. Dropdown button for each task item in the list:

-Before editing the priority of the task, screen looks like this.
+#### Before editing the priority of the task, screen looks like this.
 <img src='Screenshots/TaskPriorityStart.png' width=50%/>

-Screen while editing the priority:
+#### Screen while editing the priority:
 <img src='Screenshots/TaskPriorityInter.png' width=50%/>

-Screen After priority is edited:
+#### Screen After priority is edited:
 <img src='Screenshots/TaskPriorityEnd.png' width=50%/>